framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

 ### Example extensions

-1. the easiest way is to install and activate the sample extensions with the [Installer](https://www.linux-tips-and-tricks.de/de/installation). and activate them.
+1. The easiest way is to install and activate the sample extensions with the [Installer](https://www.linux-tips-and-tricks.de/de/installation). and activate them.
 Either via the menu sequence **Install components-\>Install sample extensions** or directly via the command line with the `-e` option.